jgroth/kompendium/README.md

 Just type everything in Markdown, from your code blocks to description texts of example components.
 Then enjoy a lightning fast responsive compendium of your components, with component API and live playground.

-### Please note

-Kompendium is still in development.
-Consider this an early preview!

 # Features

 -   **Live playground** — No matter if you are updating your docs, working on your examples, or tweaking css, Kompendium will instantly auto-refresh and you will see the latest changes right away.
 No need for manual rebuilding and refreshing the browser!